ting682/ting682.github.io/_posts/2020-07-01-implicit_vs_explicit_returns.markdown

 end
 ```

+Let's see what happens with the output if we run square(3):

+that number works!
+number squared is 9
+ => nil

-Notice that now we see the text, but if the original programmer’s intent was to return x, this method would suddenly be broken because the return value of puts is nil.
+Notice that now we see the text because we used puts as the method, but what if the original programmer’s intent was to return x and use that return value to process other data?
+This method would suddenly be broken because the return value of puts is nil.
 Let’s go back in time and say the original programmer decided to explicitly return x.

 ```
 def square(number)